Skip to main content

 Housing

-Honors students have priority for housing in University and Maverick Villages, which are 550-bed apartment-style units in the residence halls on UNO's Dodge Campus.
+Membership in Honors is not contingent upon living on campus, but Honors students have priority for housing on Dodge campus, with 550-bed apartment-style units in the residence halls there.
 Each unit contains a living area, four individual bedrooms, two bathrooms, and a kitchen area.
 Incoming Fall students can opt to be a part of the Honors community living in Maverick Village; students can thus live and learn in Honors.

 Students living in the Honors residence hall enjoy opportunities to take classes and form study groups; the community bonds students and forges lifelong friendships.
 The Resident Assistant, often a fellow member of the Honors Program, plans activities that include an Honors focus throughout the year of residence.